Dr Althea Legal-Miller is a Senior Lecturer in American History & Culture;

 Dr Legal-Miller is an Associate Fellow at UCL-Institute of the Americas, and served as the Equality and Diversity Representative on the Executive Committee of the British Association for American Studies (BAAS), and a member of the Society for the History of Women in the Americas (SHAW).

-Dr Legal-Miller's expert media appearances have included HuffPost Live, BBC The One Show, BBC Radio London and BBC Radio 3.
+Dr Legal-Miller's expert commentary for HuffPost Live, BBC The One Show, Channel 5, BBC Radio London and BBC Radio 3.

 Publications and research outputs

-Dr Legal-Miller is currently completing the manuscript for her first monograph, Made in Americus: Black Girls, Incarceration and the Civil Rights Movement in Southwest Georgia.
+Dr Legal-Miller is currently completing the manuscript for her first monograph, Made in Americus: Black Girlhood and the Southwest Georgia Movement for Civil Rights, 1960-1965.
 The monograph is a detailed and localised study confirming that black girls were so much more than mere foot soldiers, but central actors in Black Freedom movements in the 1960s.
-Alongside the records of numerous civil rights organisations, the monograph utilises oral histories Dr Legal-Miller conducted with former activist girls who grew up in Americus, southwest Georgia, which was the home of a vibrant girl-centric local movement.
+Alongside the records of numerous civil rights organisations, the monograph utilises oral histories Dr Legal-Miller conducted with former activist girls who grew up in Americus, Southwest Georgia, which was the home of a vibrant girl-centric local movement.